Board of Trustees Policy

 - Maintain security Safeguards to protect the College’s Network Devices;

 - Define secure practices for the electronic transfer of sensitive data;

-- Implement security safeguards to prevent, detect, and resolve IT security incidents arising from public networks (e.g. the Internet) and wireless network threats;
+- Implement security Safeguards to prevent, detect, and resolve IT Security Incidents arising from Threats that target networks, systems and Users;

-- Limiting access to sensitive IT assets to permit users the ability to access only those resources required to perform their approved duties;
+- Limit Access to sensitive IT Assets to permit Users the ability to Access only those resources required to perform their approved duties;

-- Implement security safeguards restricting physical access to areas which contain sensitive IT assets;
+- Implement security Safeguards restricting physical Access to areas that contain sensitive IT Assets;

 Consequences for Non-compliance

-Whenever a faculty member, staff member, contractor, student, or third-party is found to be negligent in, or have a blatant disregard for, the compliance with an IT security compliance standard, the College’s first recourse will be in training the offender.
-Additional infractions will incur progressive discipline.
-The College reserves the right, however, to consider certain single incidents of non-compliance to be so harmful as to immediately rise to the level of more serious disciplinary consequences, up to and including a long term suspension of employment, termination of employment, removal of service, academic suspension, academic expulsion, termination of third-party relationship, or termination of contract.
+Whenever a User is found to be negligent in, or have a disregard for, the compliance with an IT security Compliance Standard, the College will determine the appropriate action to take against the User.
+By way of example, the College may determine in a case of simple negligence or inadvertent mistake that training the User is appropriate.
+The College may consider certain single incidents of non-compliance to be so harmful as to immediately rise to the level of more serious disciplinary consequences, up to and including a long term suspension of employment, termination of employment, removal of service, academic suspension, academic expulsion, termination of Third-Party relationship, or termination of contract.

 IT Security Incident